 CSP launched the Network of Dedicated Enrollment Sites (NODES), a consortium of VA Medical Centers with dedicated teams that conduct studies to evaluate and enhance overall performance, compliance and management.

-The five CSPCCs earned ISO 9001:2008 certification for quality management, an acknowledgement of exceptionally high standards.
+The five CSP Coordinating Centers earned ISO 9001:2008 certification for quality management, an acknowledgement of exceptionally high standards.

 2011